 114F,S International Relations.

 Introduction to the theory and practice of world politics.
 Emphasis on the changing structure of the international system; the role of the nation-state and non-state actors; patterns of conflict and cooperation; the use of force, diplomacy and ideology; the interplay between politics and economics.
 (Writing-intensive.)
 (Proseminar.)
 (Proseminar and writing-intensive in the Fall and Spring.)
 Open to juniors and seniors with consent of instructor only.
 Maximum enrollment, 16.
-Cafruny (Fall); Lee (Spring), Lehmann (Spring).
+Cafruny (Fall); DeBruin (Spring).

 203F Global Challenges.